 Because papers posted on medRxiv haven’t undergone peer review, the results should be viewed with caution.

-“It was evident to me and my colleagues that there were both risks and benefits of the widespread initial use of hydroxychloroquine in the context of COVID-19 infection,” Poznansky said in a statment.
+“It was evident to me and my colleagues that there were both risks and benefits of the widespread initial use of hydroxychloroquine in the context of COVID-19,” Poznansky said in a statement.
 “This was based on seeing patients who, for whatever reason, appeared to be doing poorly despite the use of this medication.”

 Beyond the few small studies of hydroxychloroquine, a lot of the “evidence” for its benefits is based on reports in the news and on social media about people getting better after being given the drug.

 Unfortunately, these anecdotal reports don’t really show whether the drug works, and just as importantly, whether it’s safe.